 U.1-U.3.
 Less Than Significant Impact.
-The project does not have the potential to significantly degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory.
-Based on the preceding environmental analysis, the application of existing regulations and incorporation of identified mitigation measures will ensure that all potentially significant environmental impacts associated with the project, including those related to aesthetics, air quality, biological resources, geology/soils, hazards and hazardous materials, cultural resources, tribal cultural resources and hydrology would be minimized or avoided, and the project will not result in direct or indirect adverse effects on human beings or the environment, nor result in significant cumulative impacts.
-Therefore, with the incorporation of the mitigation measures identified in previous sections, the project will result in a less than significant impact.
+The Project does not have the potential to significantly degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory.
+Based on the preceding environmental analysis, the application of existing regulations and incorporation of identified mitigation measures will ensure that all potentially significant environmental impacts associated with the Project, including those related to air quality, biological resources, cultural resources, geology/soils, hydrology/water quality, noise and tribal cultural resources would be minimized or avoided, and the Project will not result in direct or indirect adverse effects on human beings or the environment, nor result in significant cumulative impacts.
+Therefore, with the incorporation of the mitigation measures identified in previous sections, the Project will result in a less than significant impact.